alvarj84/monitor-demo/README.md

 kubectl apply -f worker-deployment.yaml
 ```

-3. Navigate to Sysdig Monitor and check the Advisor data.
+## 3. Navigate to Sysdig Monitor and check the Advisor data.

+Using Troubleshooting advisor, find the errors that are preventing the containers to start.

-4. Apply the appropiate solution to the redis and postgres deployments.
+## 4. Apply the appropiate solution to the redis and postgres deployments.

+Change the appropiate configuration solutions in the workloads.

-5. Configure the Monitor Integration for redis-deployment and db-deployment
+## 5. Configure the Monitor Integration for redis-deployment and db-deployment

+Navigate to Monitor Integration and find the applications detected by Sysdig.

-5.1 Redis integration
+### 5.1.
+Redis integration

+#### 5.1.1.
 Login to the pod and create redis user and password

+Note: you can use the code from the integration page's instruction as reference.

 Ej:
 ```